mitumh3/GEO-dataprocess-streamlit/README.md

 # GEO dataprocess streamlit

-This repository contains a Streamlit app for processing and visualizing GEO data from NCBI's Gene Expression Omnibus.
+This repository contains an interactive Streamlit app for processing and visualizing GEO data from NCBI's Gene Expression Omnibus.
 The web app allows users to derive datasets from GEO and automatically perform data preprocessing such as normalization, filtering, and differential expression.
 This app can be useful for researchers who are working with RNA-Seq data and trying to identify differentially expressed genes for further analysis.

 ## Features